Fort Lauderdale Unlicensed Breath Technician Unlicensed Attorneys

 In these instances, a Fort Lauderdale DUI attorney will get the results of the test thrown out.
 A attorney will first determine whether the officer that administered the test was properly licensed and if not, will file a motion to suppress the results of the test.
 When the officer and prosecution did not have any other evidence, as is often the case, it may result in your charges being dropped entirely.

-Call Our Breath Technician Unlicensed Attorney in Fort Lauderdale Today
+Call Our Fort Lauderdale Unlicensed Breath Technician Attorney in Fort Lauderdale Today

 It is difficult for drivers to know if their breath technician was properly trained to administer the test, but our Fort Lauderdale breath technician unlicensed attorney at Meldon Law will prove it to get the results thrown out.
 Call us today at 800-373-8000 or fill out our online form to schedule a free consultation and to learn more about how we can help.